How to Scan Multiple Pages into One PDF File

 IronPDF: C# PDF Library

 IronPDF is a C# PDF library for creating and editing PDFs on Windows.
 It was created by .NET developers who wanted to have the same functionality as Adobe Acrobat but in a more simplified way.
-IronPDF is an easy-to-use and lightweight library with many features that we can use programmatically:
+IronPDF is an easy-to-use and lightweight library with many features that support beginners and experts programmatically:

-IronPDF is a library of C# PDF API features.
-It provides the developer with easy-to-use tools for creating, editing, encrypting, and signing PDF documents from within .NET applications based on Microsoft .NET Framework 4 or later.
+IronPDF provides developers with easy-to-use tools for creating, editing, encrypting, and signing PDF documents from within .NET applications based on Microsoft .NET Framework and .NET Core.

 The IronPDF library is written entirely in C# to provide an easy way for .NET developers to write PDF documents.
 The goal of the IronPDF library is to provide a set of API calls that make it simple for developers to create PDFs, apply digital signatures, and encrypt their information.

 IronPDF enables developers to write very efficiently and with fewer lines of code for PDF processors.
-Let's take a look at how we can scan multiple pages or images into one PDF using IronPDF.
+Let's take a look at how to scan multiple pages or images into one PDF using IronPDF.

 using IronPdf;